Archive for March 9th, 2008

 43898665.jpg

 On the last day of the Maslenitsa festivities, before the beginning of the Great Lent (this year, it begins on 10 March), Orthodox Christians gather at church and ask forgiveness from one another.
 Therefore, this Sunday is known as “Forgiveness Sunday”.
-Patriarch Aleksei II of Moscow and all Russia shall offer the Divine Liturgy at Christ the Saviour Cathedral in Moscow on Sunday morning, and in the evening, he shall serve vespers and lead the rite of forgiveness, the press service of the Moscow Patriarchate reported to RIA-Novosti.
+Patriarch Aleksei of Moscow and all the Russias shall offer the Divine Liturgy at Christ the Saviour Cathedral in Moscow on Sunday morning, and in the evening, he shall serve vespers and lead the rite of forgiveness, the press service of the Moscow Patriarchate reported to RIA-Novosti.

 On Forgiveness Sunday, in all Orthodox churches, the presiding clergyman reads a special prayer after the conclusion of the Vespers service that beseeches God to assist the faithful in the keeping of the fast.
 After it is read, all the clergy, starting with the patriarch, request forgiveness from all the faithful present in the church, and the laity request forgiveness from the clergy, and from one another personally.
 One says to another, “Forgive me”, and the traditional answer is “God forgives.
 Please, forgive me, as well”.